HDembinski/HDembinski.github.io/exceptions.md

 - In private interfaces and private implementation code, where you have full control over the input, use `assert` to check the consistency of your program logic
 - In user-facing interfaces, use exceptions

 In other words, users should never see a failing `assert`.
 Anything that can go wrong due to external circumstances outside of the control of the program should trigger an exception.
-An `assert` should be seen as an executable part of the interface documentation: it reminds a developer that this code excepts certain inputs and cannot run correctly when these are violated.
+An `assert` should be seen as an executable part of the interface documentation: it reminds a developer that this code expects certain inputs and cannot run correctly when these are violated.

 Example: Let us say some code requires some user-defined number to be greater than 10.
 The user-facing layer should check whether the number is greater than 10 and otherwise throw an exception.
 The deeper implementation layers should `assert` on the same condition.
 This is not redundant, since the `assert` documents what the implementation layer expects.
-If the program is not altered, the `assert` will never be violated, but it is there in case someone decides to refactor the code and forgets to throw the exception in the new user-facing layer.
+If the program is not altered, the `assert` will never be violated, but it is there in case someone refactor the code and forgets to protect the implementation layer from invalid external input.

-# How to use exceptions correctly

 ## Throwing, catching, and re-throw exceptions in different software layers is good